TrueBlocks/trueblocks-core/docs/tutorials/README.md

     [ miner | from | to | creation | input | log_generator | log_topics | log_data | trace_from |
         trace_to | trace_refundAddr | trace_creation | trace_self-destruct | trace_input ]

+We start to get a little bit more complicated in [the following tutorial](tutorial2.md).